cah-andrewfitzgerald/java-driver/manual/query_builder/condition/README.md

 // DELETE FROM user WHERE k=?
 IF v1=1 AND v2=2
 ```

-Conditions are composed of a left-hand-side target, an operator, and a right-hand-side
+Conditions are composed of a left operand, an operator, and a right-hand-side
 [term](../term/).

 ### Simple columns